outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - set traversal sequence
         - ambiguity maximization, across set traversal sequence

+        - how would you identify the best tests to do to reduce solution space?
+          - after modeling the likely set of distributions, and identifying which tests reduce uncertainty the most in those distributions, selecting for the most common tests across distributions that reduce uncertainty

     - when you have one sample, it's possible to estimate distance from average using extreme attribute value sets & mapping the attribute sets to assign probability given the relationships within the sample, as a prediction tool with minimum information

       - example: if you're in a position outside and you want to know if its an average or extreme position, you can:

         - maximize attribute values
           (maximize elevation after deriving the concepts of ground & relative height and noticing that height can change between positions, maximize horizon landmarks, maximize connections between nodes, maximize variation within node sets),
         - to imagine other possible positions (a place with more landmarks, more variation in elevation, etc)